demix007/Leaderboard/README.md

 ## 🤝 Contributing <a name="contributing"></a>
 - Contributions, issues, and feature requests are welcome!

-- Feel free to check the issues page.
-[Issues](https://github.com/demix007/Leaderboard/issues)
+- Feel free to check the [Issues Page](https://github.com/demix007/Leaderboard/issues)

 ## ⭐️ Show your support <a name="support"></a>
 Give a ⭐️ if you like this project!

 ## 🙏 🙏 Acknowledgments <a name="acknowledgements"></a>
-- I would like to thank  [Microverse](https://github.com/microverseinc)for the templates and insights
+- I would like to thank  [Microverse] (https://github.com/microverseinc)for the templates and insights

 <p align="right">(<a href="#readme-top">back to top</a>)</p>